 Eventually, Julie moved with her husband and children to the bayside area of Redland City, Brisbane, where she raised her three beautiful daughters and refocused on her love of words, becoming a secondary English and History teacher (BA of Arts/BA of Education).
-She also taught as a sessional lecturer on Western Literary Tradition and Australian Literature, immersing herself in her love of English literature and poetry.
+She also taught as a sessional lecturer on Western Literary Tradition and Australian Literature.

-Julie is a graduate of the Australian Writers’ Centre and has facilitated and been involved in numerous writers’ workshopping groups.
-She has a keen interest in the areas of writing craft, developmental editing, and copyediting, completing a subject on editing and proofreading at Curtin University.
-She supports other writers whenever possible in their creative pursuits and has enrolled to study a Masters of Creative Writing in 2026 to further her skills and knowledge.
+Julie writes middle-grade fiction as well as adult fiction in the genres of inspirational fiction, literary fiction, historical fiction, and romance.
+She is a graduate of the Australian Writers' Centre and has facilitated and been involved in numerous writers' workshopping groups.
+She has a keen interest in the areas of writing craft, developmental editing, and copyediting.
+She supports other writers in their creative pursuits whenever possible.

-When Julie is not writing, she procrastinates by sewing garments to wear; camping off-grid in nature with her wonderful husband, Brian, and their very big maremma sheepdog, Shiloh; watching her backyard chickens whilst sipping tea; or babysitting her precious grandson.
+When Julie is not writing, she procrastinates by sewing garments to wear; camping off-grid in nature with her wonderful husband, Brian, and their large maremma sheepdog, Shiloh; watching her backyard chickens whilst sipping tea; or babysitting her precious grandson.

 Julie's books with Wombat | Rhiza include: